-The following conferences are those that family science faculty and students have the opportunity to attend this year.
+The following conferences are those that family science faculty and students have the opportunity to attend each year.
 For more information contact Dr. Raeann Hamon, Department Chair, or check out the related websites.

-- Mid-Atlantic Council on Family Relations Conference, October 3, 2013, Penn State Harrisburg, PA (9am -3pm)
+- Mid-Atlantic Council on Family Relations Conference Spring

-- Pennsylvania Association of Family & Consumer Sciences, April 4-6, 2014, Lancaster, PA
+- Pennsylvania Association of Family & Consumer Sciences Spring

 Co-Lead Family Life Education (FLE) Programs with Faculty